This is SO cool. :-)

 Wind is currently set through debug keys.
 In the future, it would randomly change between sorties and be displayed on the map.

-To get the most out of this demo, and testing of the flight model, I recommend you change the control type (Escape menu) to Gamepad or Joystick.
+To get the most out of this build, and testing of the flight model, I recommend you change the control type (Escape menu) to Gamepad or Joystick.
 Having direct control of the aircraft will let you feel what's happening in a way that the mouse controls do not.

-Only the Jaguar is available for this demo.
+Only the Jaguar is available for this build.
 It is designed to be a forgiving and easy to fly plane.
 Its engines too underpowered for it to make an excellent dogfighter, but this also makes it a great demonstrator and teacher for how important it is to manage your speed and energy in a fight.
 Corner airspeed for the Jaguar is roughly 330 knots, so for best results, try to fight around 330-400 knots.
 It'll be easier to keep your speed and turn rates up.
 If you fall below 300 knots, and it becomes far more slugging and turn rates drop dramatically.

 Mouse controls are unchanged for the new flight model.
 As a result, they will feel more sluggish than before.
 This is partially due to the new flight model having a more realsitic sense of inertia and momentum, but it also reflects the mouse control's inefficient flying style.
 Since there is no way to control how hard you turn aside from moving the mouse slowly, it is easy to run the plane out of energy.
 If you plan on flying with the mouse, you need to be extra aware of your speed and make smooth movements.